sobmachine/buddi/workflow.md

 # *Functional Workflow*

 Buddi is built as a soft, luminous ecosystem where *emotions*, *behavior*, and *gentle digital interactions* weave together into a supportive presence.
 Every feature is designed to feel like a small exhale of safety… a quiet, steadying glow in the middle of overwhelming classrooms.
-This document explains how the entire system breathes, reacts, remembers, and cares.
+Alongside its sensory tools and emotional engines, Buddi also includes a *built-in chatting space*, where students interact with their creature and exchange supportive, anonymous micro-messages—making it feel like a living, breathing emotional companion.

 ---